Oswald Peraza Preview, Player Props: Yankees vs. Tigers

 - In 10 of 24 games this year, Peraza got a hit, but only one each time.

-- He has not gone deep in his 24 games this year.
+- He has not hit a home run in his 24 games this year.

-- In five games this year, Peraza has picked up an RBI, with more than one RBI once.
+- In five games this season, Peraza has picked up an RBI, with more than one RBI once.

-- He has scored a run in seven of 24 games so far this season.
+- He has scored in seven games this season (29.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.